Iraqi chemical attacks against Iran: Background

 After the 1973 Arab–Israeli War, Iraq decided to improve all aspects of its army.
 Iraqi General Ra'ad al-Hamdani stated that, despite careful analysis of the 1973 Arab–Israeli War, no clear progress in the Iraqi army was achieved by the Ba'ath Party.
 In comparison to their Israeli counterparts, the Iraqi Army was faced with a significant deficit in technological expertise.
 In 1979, due to Saddam Hussein's policies as well as those of leading Ba'ath Party officials and senior military officers, the Iraqi Army underwent increasing politicization.
 There was a saying at the time, "better a good Ba'athist than a good soldier".
 During the early months of the Iran–Iraq War, Iraq attained successes because of Ba'ath Party interference and its attempts to improve the Iraqi Army, but the essential problem was that the military leaders did not have a clear strategy or operational aim for a war.

 Reporter Michael Dobbs of the Washington Post stated that Reagan's administration was well aware that the materials sold to Iraq would be used to manufacture chemical weapons for use in the war against Iran.
 He stated that Iraq's use of chemical weapons was "hardly a secret, with the Iraqi military issuing this warning in February 1984: 'The invaders should know that for every harmful insect, there is an insecticide capable of annihilating it ... and Iraq possesses this annihilation insecticide.'"
 According to Reagan's foreign policy, every attempt to save Iraq was necessary and legal.

 According to Iraqi documents, assistance in the development of chemical weapons was obtained from firms in many countries, including the United States, West Germany, the Netherlands, the United Kingdom, and France.
 A report stated that Dutch, Australian, Italian, French and both West and East German companies were involved in the export of raw materials to Iraqi chemical weapons factories.

 History

+Two Iranian soldiers wear gas masks, during Operation Badr in 1985.